Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Experimental Results

-The performance of JSTISO (Procedure \ref{alg:JSTISO}) and JSTIRSO (Procedure \ref{alg:JSTIRSO}) is evaluated and compared with that for two competing alternatives.
-The first alternative is a simple procedure based on TIRSO \cite{zaman2019online} where the missing values are imputed directly as their predicted values via the VAR model \eqref{eq:model}, and the noisy samples are not refined: this procedure is referred to as `NaiveTIRSO'.
-The second alternative is an adaptation of JISGoT~\cite[Algorithm 4]{ioannidis2019semiblindinference}, which is, to the best of our knowledge, the state of the art in joint signal and topology estimation.
-The JISGoT algorithm refines the previous $P$ signal estimates and runs several iterations at each time instant, incurring higher computational complexity.
-The values for the parameter $\nu$ in JSTISO, JSTIRSO, and JISGoT are selected via grid search to minimize the squared deviation for a validation signal.
-The values of the regularization parameter $\lambda$ were selected by hand to yield a moderate level of sparsity.
+The performance of JSTISO (Procedure \ref{alg:JSTISO}) and JSTIRSO (Procedure \ref{alg:JSTIRSO}) is evaluated and compared with that corresponding to two competing alternatives.
+The first alternative to our algorithm is a simple procedure based on TIRSO \cite{zaman2019online}, where the missing values are imputed directly as their predicted values via the VAR model \eqref{eq:model}, and the noisy samples are not refined: this procedure is referred to as `NaiveTIRSO'.
+The second alternative is an adaptation of the JISGoT algorithm~\cite[Algorithm 4]{ioannidis2019semiblindinference}, which is, to the best of our knowledge, the state-of-art in joint signal and topology estimation.
+The JISGoT algorithm refines the previous $P$ signal estimates and runs several iterations at each time instant, incurring a computational complexity of $\mathcal{O}(KN^3P^2)$ per time instant, where $K$ is the number of iterations used in the inner loop that refines the signal estimates.
+The values for the parameters $\alpha,~ \nu, ~\gamma,$ and $\lambda$ in JSTISO, JSTIRSO, and JISGoT are selected via grid search to minimize the squared deviation for a validation signal.